lumi-ai-factory/data_management/content/2-1_understanding_ai-ready-data.md

 | Bias awareness and representativeness | Dataset composition is understood well enough to detect imbalances, gaps, or bias.
 AI systems learn what they are given, so hidden bias can quietly undermine results. | Visual inspection models trained on inconsistently labeled data may inherit unintended bias from annotation differences. |
 | Operational governance | Usage rules, responsibilities, and constraints are clear and embedded in daily workflows.
 In shared AI and HPC environments, governance prevents misuse, rework, and compliance risks. | Healthcare language models require clearly defined dataset boundaries even when training data contains no direct patient records. |

-Together, these elements distinguish AI‑ready data from data that is merely available.
+Together, these **elements distinguish AI‑ready data from data that is merely available**.
 They enable AI workflows to be repeated, scaled, and trusted over time.

 > [!TIP] ✅ Practical tips: recognizing AI-ready data in practice
 >